 It should also be made clear to employees that it's not their job to investigate their concerns.
 They should leave the investigation to the appropriate channels instead.

-Bribery is a very significant problem that can result in huge fines for companies and individuals and even imprisonment.
+Bribery is a significant problem that can result in huge fines for companies and individuals and even imprisonment.
 Don't let this be a reality for your business.

 10. Make anti-bribery training meaningful